 The nose, nasal cavity and sinuses, larynx, pharynx, trachea (windpipe), bronchi, and lungs are all organs that make up the respiratory tract.
 Signs of respiratory disease include coughing, nasal discharge, sneezing, reverse sneezing, “voice” change, increased respiratory effort, and “snoring” or noisy breathing.
 When these signs are persistent and have not responded to medications other therapies, further investigation is warranted.
 It may be recommended that your pet be evaluated by an internal medicine specialist for advanced diagnostics and chronic care.

 Nutrition and Placement of Feeding Tubes

 Nutrition is an important part of daily care that we provide for our pets.
 Many healthy pets thrive on almost any balanced and complete, commercial diet.
 Special prescription diets, dietary supplements and feeding tubes (in extreme circumstances) can be recommended to assist with the management of a variety of chronic disease processes.
-Dr. Elliott is well-trained in veterinary nutrition and can provide recommendations.
+Dr. Elliott and Dr. Tobin are well-trained in veterinary nutrition and can provide recommendations.
 If necessary, consultation with a board-certified veterinary nutritionist can be arranged.